NanoSim/SOFT5/doc/manual/02_soft_introduction.md

 ![SOFT5 Architecture](./SOFT-Architecture.png "SOFT5 Architecture")

 SOFT5 contains a core library with plugin support.
-The library also comes with set of interaces (API) to create extensions and custom plugins.
+The library also comes with set of interfaces (API) to create extensions and custom plugins.
 The core library is used to connect a software application with the framework.